sealfoss/GstUnityPlugin/README.md

 In the meantime, I have been able to stream 4x 1920x1080p h264 video streams on the Meta Quest 3 simultaneously at 60fps, with somewhere around 200ms latency.
-I am confident solving this intermediary copy step problem with lower that latency further.
+I am confident solving this intermediary copy step problem will lower that latency further.

 Thanks,